rocketshipapps/adblockfast/README.md

 our default filtering rules are activated.
-If you tap the **Faster** button or link, a more comprehensive, up-to-date set of filtering rules are activated; Faster is an experimental mode that uses what should be an unnoticeable amount of your background bandwidth to anonymously crawl [popular websites](network/urls.txt) (no cookies or any other personal info are used) and detect new ad domain names to filter.
+If you tap the **Faster** button or link, a more comprehensive, up-to-date set of filtering rules are activated; Faster is an experimental mode that uses what should be an unnoticeable amount of your background bandwidth to anonymously crawl [common websites](network/urls.txt) (no cookies or any other personal info are used) and help detect new ad domains to filter.

 ### How can Adblock Fast for Windows be uninstalled<em>?</em>